RTS: AI & Gameplay Systems

 Solution:

-Built a sophisticated 6-layer behavior tree system with 20+ specialized nodes handling hierarchical decision-making from high-level strategy down to individual unit commands.
+Implemented a 6-layer hierarchical behavior tree with 20+ node types handling everything from global strategy to individual unit actions.

 }